PennLINC/Larsen_EI_Development/index.md

 ## File overview
 01: This downloads the output of all the flywheel processing (including fmriprep and XCP processing).
 Those scripts can be found in xcp_fw directory.
 02: This generates connectivity matrices for all the existing parcellations we have.
-(Atlases were generated with `createCoverageAtlash.sh`).
 03: These do the same as the above scripts but for all the PNC data.
 04: This does the trains the classifier models and then applies them to the PNC data.
 05: This evaluates the the results of the PNC model-generated labels and classification distances.
 It assesses age relationships as well as clinical relationships.